wujiekd/wujiekd.github.io/_pages/about.md

 - *2023.01 - 2023.03* Chinese font generation of Arbitrary style (GAN、Diffusion model)

-1. Research on Chinese font generation algorithms, including DG-Font and Diff-Font.
+1. Explore Chinese font generation algorithms, including DG-Font and Diff-Font.
-2. Collect a dataset of 400 font classes and design an end-to-end font generation model based on the Diffusion model (DDPM).
+2. Collect a dataset of 400 different styles of fonts.
+3. Design an end-to-end font generation model based on the Diffusion model (DDPM).
 It slightly outperformed Diff-Font and DG-Font in metrics such as SSIM and LPIPS.

 - Future Improvements: End-to-end, Contrastive learning, Diffusion model.